-In early 2022, Defra approved a further one-year core grant settlement for 2022/23, with an indication that is would likely continue for a further two years after that; due to the current high inflation, this equates to significant reductions each year in real terms.
-As a direct result of these pressures, Members and Senior Officers established a 'Resources and Business Planning' Task & Finish Group in 2022/23 and produced an updated Medium-Term Financial Plan that was unanimously approved at the Authority meeting in March 2023.
+In early 2023, Defra approved a further one-year core grant settlement for 2023/24, with an indication that this arrangement would likely continue for a further two years after that; this has equated to significant reductions each year in real terms.
+As a direct result of these pressures, Members and Senior Officers established a 'Resources and Business Planning' Task & Finish Group in 2022/23; this group assisted in producing an updated Medium-Term Financial Plan that was unanimously approved at the Authority meeting in March 2024.